TheFermani71/secure-workflow-verification/README.md

 random IV generation

+integrity protection

-secure key initialization
+secure device key storage

 int_var Module

-Implements a secure integer abstraction.
+Implements a secure integer abstraction used by the runtime.

-Variables are stored in encrypted form and contain:
+Each variable internally stores:

 value

 timestamp

-variable identifier
+identifier

 The internal structure is serialized and encrypted before storage.

 Trace Module

-Records the sequence of API calls executed by the device.
+Records the sequence of API calls executed by the program.

 Each trace entry contains:

-API identifier
+api_id
 input variables
 output variable
 timestamp

-The trace can be exported in encrypted form.
+The trace can be exported for verification.

-API Module

-Defines the secure operations available to programs.

-Examples:

-api_init
-api_assign
-api_add
-api_div

-Every API invocation automatically generates a trace entry.

-Workflow Extractor (Python)
+Workflow Extraction

-The extractor analyzes a C program and reconstructs the workflow of API calls.
+The Python extractor analyzes the C program and identifies the sequence of API calls.

-Steps performed:

-Parse the program source code

-Detect API calls

-Reconstruct the API execution sequence

-Generate workflow transitions

-Export the workflow graph as JSON

-Example workflow:
+Example program:

+api_init(a)
+api_assign(a,10)
+api_assign(b,5)
+api_add(a,b,result)
+api_div(result,b,result)

+Extracted API sequence:

 INIT → ASSIGN → ADD → DIV

+The workflow is converted into a graph representation.

-Generated JSON graph:
+Example JSON graph:

 {
   "edges": [